SCHOOL UNIFORM & EQUIPMENT

 Presenting yourself smartly is an important life skill and may well prove to be the difference between yourself and another candidate at interviews in the future.
-One of the most important parts of your school uniform is your house tie; Blue for Brathay, Green for Leven and Red for Rothay.
-Students at The Lakes School wear their house tie with pride, particularly when taking part in one of the many inter-house competitions that take place during the year.
 The images and information below show the acceptable school uniform and PE kit at The Lakes School.

 If you or your parents are in any doubt about the school’s uniform expectations then do please contact us for clarification prior to purchasing items which may not be allowed.
 Thank you.

 We understand that students can grow out of their uniform and that eventually it may wear out.
 We expect students to wear smart and correctly fitting uniform at all times and thank parents in advance for ensuring that our students are provided with the correct uniform as is required of all students who attend The Lakes School.
 We would encourage parents to communicate with the school in writing or via email should you need to request a short period of grace whilst you are able to address any issues with your child’s uniform.

 Whilst we would hope to avoid this step, the school reserves the right to ask students to change their uniform before going to lessons.
 We may also ask parents to collect their child and address any issues should our uniform expectations not be met.

 Coniston Corporate are our approved uniform supplier and we encourage parents to purchase uniform directly via their website which can be accessed via the link below.

 Shirts and Jumpers